What is school refusal?

 While every child is different, the following are some of the behaviors that may be present in your child:

-The child may complain of other symptoms (for example, stomachache, headache) that get better as soon as the child is allowed to stay home.
+The child may complain of other symptoms, such as a stomachache or headache, that get better as soon as the child is allowed to stay home.